matplotlib/matplotlib/doc/api/api_changes.rst

 entire list.

-If you want the different elements of a collection to vary on a property, eg to have different line widths, see matplotlib.collections for a discussion on how to set the properties as a sequence.
+If you want the different elements of a collection to vary on a property, e.g., to have different line widths, see matplotlib.collections for a discussion on how to set the properties as a sequence.

 For scatter, the size argument is now in points^2 (the area of the